gradzikb/vim-abaqus/README.md

 ```
 ## Credits

-The plugin is based on default VIM Abaqus filtype plugin by Carl Osterwisch.
+Part of the plugin is based on VIM Abaqus filtype plugin by Carl Osterwisch.

 ##License